woodruffw/kbs2/README.md

 $ kbs2 init
 ```

-`kbs2 init` will automatically discover an appropriate age CLI and generate a keypair with it.
+`kbs2 init` will automatically generate a configuration file and keypair, prompting you for
+a "master" password.

 Create a new login record: